The Facts About Aftermarket Oil Additives

 Now, what does ANY of that have to do with your vehicle?
 NOTHING !
 Adding their product to your oil will increase the weight (viscosity) of your engine oil, which will decrease your fuel economy and increase your oil pressure.
 Increasing the oil pressure beyond the 30 or 40 weight that the engine’s designed for doesn’t help you.
 In fact, it’s a negative because it adds load to your starter and battery, especially in cold weather, and it makes your engine wear faster.
 That’s right – your engine wears faster for two main reasons: because during cold starts it takes longer to get the oil to all the components, and the higher oil pressure drop across your oil filter means that more of the oil will bypass the filter than normally occurs while your engine is warming up during driving.
 So you’re pumping additional wear particles through the engine rather than filtering them out.

 The Lucas Oil Stabilizer marketing deception is that they want you to assume that what’s good in a top-fuel dragster is good for your engine, without actually making that claim on their bottle.
 Based on belief of that implied benefit, consumers use the product in every-day vehicle engines.
 The result?
-They get accelerated engine wear and reduced fuel economy in their engines.
+They get reduced fuel economy and often have accelerated engine wear rates.

 Lubrication engineers say: Motor oils, transmission fluids and gear lubes are carefully designed and balanced lubrication packages that are scientifically formulated and rigorously tested.
 Want better performance?
 Buy a better product whose performance is proven by industry standardized testing.
 Please DON’T be fooled by oil additives!